 In-Season Spray Treatment

 90% wettable sulfur may be mixed with water and sprayed in-season at the rate of 3 Tablespoons per gallon of water, using approximately 1 gallon per 5′ of tree diameter for thorough coverage.
-A leaf blower used while spraying or dedicated rig will help to get complete coverage.
-I use a cordless electric leafblower with my electric backpack sprayer with the wand taped to the blower, both locked to on.
-This makes relatively quick work of spraying a dozen or so trees.
+A leaf blower used while spraying or a dedicated rig will help to get complete coverage.
+We use a cordless electric leaf-blower with an electric backpack sprayer, with the wand attached to the blower.
+This makes relatively quick and effective work of spraying a few dozen trees.

 Post Harvest Control.